 One of the main benefits of the Rewind Technique is that you do not need to disclose any details about your trauma.
 This minimises the risk of your being retraumatised and means that sensitive information can be protected.

 The Rewind will not erase your memory of the traumatic event – you will be able to remember it if you choose to – but it should stop involuntary recall in the form of flashbacks, nightmares, panic attacks and other unwanted symptoms.
+As with any therapy, results aren’t guaranteed, but the Rewind Technique is estimated to be effective in reducing PTSD symptoms in about 80% of people.
+If you are struggling to get help for your trauma symptoms, whether because of waiting lists or financial constraints, the Rewind Technique is well worth trying.

 Dr. Muss describes the Rewind Technique: